shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 The DSO’s imbalance can be restored via a counter trade outside the congested area (redispatch).

 USEF supports both ways of balance responsibility.
 The DSO determines the method of trading for a given congestion point and signals this via the CRO.
-See section 4.2.10 (DSOPortfolioUpdate)
+See [DSOPortfolioUpdate](../message-descriptions/message-catalog/dso-portfolio-update.md).

 !!! success "Recommended practices for balance responsibility:"
     - USEF recommends that the AGR retains balance responsibility for day-ahead flexibility trading.